How Should I Dress Now That I’m 40?

 I currently own and wear whatever I think looks nice and I don’t choose certain stores over others because of their target age range.
 My wardrobe consists of items from so many stores.
 I shop at Zara, H&M, Forever 21, New Look, All Saints, ASOS, Boohoo, Quiz, Bershka and Stradavarius.
 And of course, there are those few key designer items that are timeless.

-I feel these articles are constantly telling me that what I’m wearing or what I’m buying is simply not appropriate for me and that I should be covering up more.
+I feel these articles are constantly telling me that what I’m wearing or what I’m buying is simply not age appropriate and that I should be covering up more.
 My skirt should apparently be no shorter than knee-length.
 I should be throwing out skinny jeans.
 Only a bare minimum of skin should be showing.

 I’m now at a time in my life when I can afford to spend a little more on myself.
 I have worked hard all of my adult life and after having my two children, I always put myself after them, buying what they needed, spending money on things I knew they would like.